val-storm/differential-repeater/README.md

 The Differential Repeater (named after Gilles Deleuze's great work of philosophy Difference and Repetition) is a large scale sequencer realm `[16][16][256]`  where sequences and patterns may be continually modified by constructive (additive, no overwrite) and destructive (negating, overwrtite) algorithms.
+Generating, moving through, and selecting spaces takes precedent over "composition".

 ## Examples of Contstuction/Destruction algorithms
 ### Constructive